Skip to content

 Tracker reports

-Tracker reports are designed around product, model, region, and milestone dates.
+Tracker reports are designed around product, model, broad location, milestone dates, optional local timing details, and supported product-flow observations such as official reservation-window cohorts or Steam Machine lottery and waitlist outcomes.
 Public tracker summaries may show aggregated report counts, queue movement, shipment timing, confidence levels, and recent public milestone context.

 Submitted tracker reports use random public report IDs and private update links.
 The private update token is kept in the URL hash and a hashed token is stored server-side.
 Treat the full private update link as sensitive because anyone with that link may be able to update the report.

-Steam Hardware Review cannot recover private update links because the tracker does not use accounts, emails, usernames, or Reddit handles as recovery identifiers.
+Steam Hardware Hub cannot recover private update links because the tracker does not use accounts, emails, usernames, or Reddit handles as recovery identifiers.

 Local browser storage

-The My reports view may save local shortcuts in your browser storage so you can reopen your own report links later.
-These shortcuts can include report labels, locations, timestamps, report IDs, and private update links.
+The tracker may save local shortcuts and preferences in your browser storage.
+The My reports view can save shortcuts so you can reopen your own report links later; these shortcuts can include report labels, locations, timestamps, report IDs, and private update links.
+The tracker dashboard can also save your last selected product so the next plain tracker visit opens with the same product selected.

 Local browser shortcuts stay on the device and browser where they were saved.
 You can remove them from the My reports interface or clear the site's browser storage.
 Clearing browser storage may remove your local shortcut to a private update link.